tsduck/dektec-dkms/README.md

 ### Version identification

-Currently, there are three different device drivers in the LinuxSDK package named `Dta`, `DtaNw` and `Dtu`.
+Currently, there are different device drivers in the LinuxSDK package named `Dta`, `DtaNw`, `Dtu`, `DtPcie`.
 Each driver has a distinct version number.
 It is not possible to provide three different DKMS packages since these drivers interact with each other in the kernel (at least `Dta` and `DtaNw`) and contain common code.
 It is important that a consistent combination of drivers